zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 to generate a certificate and keystore for the local CA, API Mediation Layer, and services.

 This script is stored in `zowe/zowe-install-packaging` repository [bin/apiml_cm.sh](https://github.com/zowe/zowe-install-packaging/blob/master/bin/apiml_cm.sh).
 It is a UNIX shell script that can be executed by Bash or z/OS Shell.
-For Windows, install Bash by going to the following link: [cmder](http://cmder.net/).
+To install Bash for Windows, see [cmder](http://cmder.net/).

 #### Generate certificates for localhost

+To generate certificates for localhost, use the following procedure.

 **Follow these steps:**

 1. Clone the `zowe-install-packaging` repository to your local machine.
-2. Place the `bin/apiml_cm.sh` script intoto `scripts` directory in your API Mediation Layer repository folder
+2. Place the `bin/apiml_cm.sh` script into the `scripts` directory in your API Mediation Layer repository folder.
 3. Use the following script in the root of the `api-layer` repository to generate certificates for localhost:

 `scripts/apiml_cm.sh --action setup`